AnonResearchers/apr-overfitting-benchmark/tools/README.md

 **Instructions:**

-0. We were able to replicate these experiments using `Python 3.9.23`.
 1. Run `bash install_library.sh`
 2. To download the model via terminal:
   - NOTE: The download link in the repository is currently unavailable (404 Error).
 Thus, we have included in our repository the model we downloaded when the link was available.